Nastel/tnt4j-streams/README.md

         define XML contents it is recommended to use `<![CDATA[]]>`.
 It has optional attribute `id` to define request identifier string used to identify request when i.e. example formatting log messages.
             * `parser-ref`  tag is used to map received response data and parser to parse it.
 This tag has attributes:
-                * `name` - referenced parser name
+                * `name` - referenced parser name.
+(Required)
-                * `tags` - parser tags set, used to map parser with parser activity data by some particular values
+                * `tags` - parser tags set, used to map parser with parser activity data by some particular values.
+(Optional)

+                and child tags:
+                * `matchExp` tag is used to define evaluation expression to check if input data or parsing context matches it and referenced parser shall parse provided data.
+            * `req-param` tag is used to define request parameter.
+This tag has attributes:
+                * `id` - parameter identifier.
+(Optional)
+                * `value` - parameter value.
+(Required)
+                * `type` - parameter value type.
+(Optional)
+                * `format` - parameter value format.
+(Optional)
+                * `transient` - flag indicating whether to add (when value `false`) parameter to service request or just keep it to be used for internal aggregations (when value `true`), e.g. request/response mapping.
+Default value - `false`.
+(Optional)
+            * `condition` tag is used to define request state condition.
+This tag has attributes:
+                * `id` - condition identifier.
+(Optional)
+                * `resolution` - condition resolution.
+(Required) Can be one of enumeration values:
+                    * `SKIP` - skip request execution when condition matches expression
+                    * `STOP` - stop and exit stream when condition matches expression

+                and child tags:
+                * `matchExp` tag is used to define evaluation match expression to check if request context (request parameters value, stream properties, cache values) matches it

     sample:
 ```xml